 Law Times vs. Legaljobs.ca:

 Legaljobs.ca is a legal job posting site that serves the Canadian job market.
 Law Times, by contrast, is a legal publication that aggregates law jobs from Indeed.
 Legaljobs.ca is the more expensive option, charging C$325.00 for a single job post, while an Indeed job post is free.
-Neither platform offers a social media promotion service.
+Of the two, only Legaljobs.ca promotes jobs on social media.

 Law Times vs. The Canadian Bar Association: